telerik/winforms-docs/buttons/button/structure.md

 position: 1
 ---

-This article will show the internal elements structure of __RadButton__:

 # Structure

+This article will show the internal elements structure of __RadButton__.

 >caption Figure 1: RadButton's elements hierarchy